Bilateralism with incompatible proofs and refutations: Proofs of some selected results

 \begin{enumerate} \item[] \textbf{Case 1}.
 The derivation has length $0$.
 Then it either consists in a single occurrence of proof assumption $\phi$ and is a deduction showing $\phi; \emptyset \vdash^{+}_{\BintNA} \phi$ or in a single occurrence of a refutation assumption $\phi$ and is a deduction showing $\emptyset; \phi \vdash^{-}_{\BintNA} \phi$.
 It follows that $\phi; \emptyset \Vdash^{+}_{\mathcal{B}} \phi$ holds for every $\mathcal{B}$, whence $\phi; \emptyset \Vdash^{+} \phi$.
 It also follows immediately that $\emptyset; \phi \Vdash^{-}_{\mathcal{B}} \phi$ holds for every $\mathcal{B}$, whence $\emptyset; \phi \Vdash^{-} \phi$.

 \item[] \textbf{Case 2}.
 The derivation has length greater than $0$.
 Then the result is proved by considering the last rule applied in it, so we have to show that each rule application preserves semantic validity.
-Notice, however, that even though a deduction ending with an application of $(\top +)$ or $(\bot -)$ has no open assumptions it can still be considered a deduction showing $\Gamma ; \Delta^{+} \vdash_{\BintNA} \top$ or $\Gamma ; \Delta \vdash^{-}_{\BintNA} \bot$, respectively.
-We only show the case of rules $PR(+)$, as $PR(-)$ follows analogously.
+Notice, however, that even though a deduction ending with an application of $\top (+)$ or $\bot (-)$ has no open assumptions it can still be considered a deduction showing $\Gamma ; \Delta \vdash^{+}_{\BintNA} \top$ or $\Gamma ; \Delta \vdash^{-}_{\BintNA} \bot$, respectively.
+We only show the case of the rule $PR$ in its proof version, as the dual proof case is analogous.